I get a lot of questions about my turquoise dip dyed hair:

 It’s been exactly two years since I first dyed my hair teal and I just recently chopped it all off (!) – see photos of my new ‘do at the end of this post – so I thought it would be fun to look back at how it’s changed over the years and answer some of the teal hair dyeing FAQs I field.

-In April of 2014 (on April Fool's Day, actually), I marched into a salon with a crazy idea: bleach the bottom half of my hair and dye it aqua.
+In April of 2014 (on April Fool’s Day, actually), I marched into a salon with a crazy idea: bleach the bottom half of my hair and dye it aqua – turquoise dip dyed hair seemed like a low commitment way to get a bold color.
 I had actually planned on a peachy-pink colour but, at the last minute, decided that aqua was more me (no surprise there).
 The stylist was really excited and went to town creating an ombre look that faded from blue to teal, with some purple tossed in.
 It was her idea to create the ombre look, and I loved it.

 How Do You Dye Hair a Bright Colour?

 Getting turquoise dip dyed hair took a long time: first the stylist back combed my hair a bit (to avoid a harsh bleached line) and then applied bleach to the ends, lightening my brunette hair to a very pale, yellow blond.
 Then she applied the colours, layering in the different hues.
 It was an expensive, butt-numbing experience (three hours!) and she was so flustered when the dye didn’t take perfectly that she actually forgot to cut my hair (she had chopped it haphazardly before the dye job, but hadn’t gone back in to fix it up).
 When it was over, I decided that my turquoise hair would be short-lived.

 Hair needs to be bleached very light for bright colour to take, otherwise it can look sort of muddied – which you can see where the blue hair dye was overlapped with my naturally brown hair.